rwxrob/skilstak/docs/boost/files/filtering/README.md

      We all saw you yawn reading that "boomer" pipeline reference. 😉 But hold up a minute before you scroll past it.

      Consider that most hackers use commands for changing file content all the time because their backdoor malware only allows commands to be run without a "full visual interface" that requires additional device access, which can trigger monitoring software watching for use of those devices.
-So, if you are a potential hacker who doesn't want to get caught it's best you learn how to change what's in a file without an posh editor.
+So, if you are a potential hacker who doesn't want to get caught it's best you learn how to change what's in a file without a posh editor.
 That's right, vi *is* posh in such cases.

      If you didn't understand any of that, you will soon enough.